realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

       }

       class Video extends Media {

-         // NOTICE: No constructor is defined, so the default constructor in the superclass will be used -> Media().
+         constructor Video(String name) {  // <-- the constructor of this class, its called to initialize the object. super(name + ".mp4")  // <-- calls the constructor of the superclass (Media).
+         }

          override method play() {
             print "Playing Video: " + this.name
          }